 At least once a year (more often if needed) a discussion is held between Evira, Official veterinarians for the meat inspection and PVOs which are responsible for the inspection of the transports.
-When needed also a meeting for the authorities and the transporters is held to discuss the deficiencies of the transports found in the inspections of the previous year and to find out how to eliminate these deficiencies in the future.
+We will continue a strong co-operation stakeholders.
+We will have a yearly meeting with authorities and transporters to discuss the deficiencies of the transports found in the inspections of the previous year and to find out how to eliminate these deficiencies in the future.